Multiple files

 * A Python script called *s210x.py*.
 This is the decoder for the s210x device.

-* A Python script called *utils.py.* This one will contain all utils scripts.
+* A Python script called *utils.py*.
+This file contains shared utility functions.

-* A configuration file containing the configuration for each device type.
-This one is called *device\_config.json.*
+* A configuration file called *device\_config.json* that stores the configuration for each device type.

 The following are the contents of each script: